International Journal of Circuit Theory and Applications

 International Journal of Circuit Theory and Applications is a peer-reviewed scientific journal, published monthly by Wiley.
-It covers research on circuit theory and its applications on engineering problems, with a focus on electrical engineering.
-Its editor-in-chief is Ahmed El Wakil (University of Sharjah).
+It covers research on circuit theory and its applications in engineering problems and applied mathematics, with a focus on electrical engineering.
+Its current Editor-in-Chief is Ahmed Elwakil (University of Sharjah/University of Calgary).

 Abstracting and indexing

 The journal is abstracted and indexed in: